ghi-electronics/Documentation/software/due/library.md

-# DUE - Library
+# Due - Library

 ---

-These library functions are available on all DUE-supported hardware, for user defined functions, see [language](language.md) page
+These library functions are available on all Due-supported hardware, for user defined functions, see [language](language.md) page

 ---